 - d.
 Transfers may be made for budgeted amounts between major expenditure functions within any fund; however, these transfers and any revisions that alter the total expenditures of any fund must be approved by the School Board. - e.
-The budget was amended during the year with supplemental appropriations, the last one approved prior to year-end June 30, 2023.
-The District does not consider these amendments to be significant.
+The budget was amended during the year with supplemental appropriations, the last one approved prior to year-end June 30, 2024.
+Although the district does consider these amendments to be significant, they were deemed necessary due to considerable uncertainty at the time the original budget was adopted.